OpenEvalProject/evals/manuscripts/elife-02481/v2/manuscript.md

 The BAP construct of ClpB complexed with ClpP, combined with a conservative approach of using only clearly identifiable side views and basing the analysis mainly on negative stain images (with independent confirmation from cryo EM) enabled us to unambiguously locate all subunit domains in the oligomer, including the coiled-coil MD propeller.
 Although the quoted resolutions for some previous structures of ClpB and Hsp104 were better, the globular shape, flexibility and asymmetry of these hexamers reduce the reliability of orientation assignment.
 Moreover, previous published structures of ClpB/Hsp104 were obtained by cryo EM only, which provides a lower signal-to-noise ratio (SNR) than negative stain data.

-Rigid body fitting of
+Rigid body fitting of E. coli ClpB atomic coordinates (PDB code 4CIU) into our new maps reveals that the MD is not projecting outwards from the hexamer (Lee et al., 2003, 2007, 2010) nor intercalated between subunits (Wendler et al., 2007, 2009), but is instead lying on the surface of the ClpB hexameric ring with a variable degree of tilt (Figure 4A, Figure 6B,C).
+A similar position of the MD is seen for Hsp104, underlining the conserved activity and mechanism of these disaggregases.
+This new MD arrangement is in excellent agreement with recent, extensive biochemical analysis of the MD (Oguchi et al., 2012).
+It was proposed that the MD works as a molecular toggle switching from a repressed state in which both motif 1 and 2 ends of the propeller are protected, to an active state where motif 2 is deprotected, exposing the binding site for DnaK/Hsp70 (Oguchi et al., 2012; Seyffer et al., 2012; Rosenzweig et al., 2013).
+Our EM reconstructions of repressed, hyperactive and wild type ClpB reveal a lever-like movement of the MD that switches from the repressed state with head-to-tail motif 1-motif 2 binding between adjacent subunits, to a mobile, activated state with motif 2 free and available for binding to DnaK (Figure 7A).
+The wild type conformation is intermediate between these states and thus poised for switching.

 ![Figure 7.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig7-v2.jpg)

 **Figure 7.:** (A) Binding of DnaK is only possible when the MD is tilted (green).
 DnaK cannot bind when two adjacent MDs occupy a more horizontal position (red) as it would clash with motif 1 of the neighbouring ClpB subunit.
 (B) Cartoon of an opened-out ClpB ring with two DnaK molecules bound.
 The MDs involved in DnaK binding are shown in green, and those that cannot bind to DnaK are shown in red.
 Release of the ends of the MD favours activation of adjacent subunits, and the active cluster can move around the ring in a wave-like manner.
-The model of DnaK binding to the MD is based on the NMR study in Seyffer et al. (2012).DOI: http://dx.doi.org/10.7554/eLife.02481.020
+The model of DnaK binding to the MD is based on the NMR study in Seyffer et al. (2012).

 Our data thus explain the critical role of motif 1, which regulates the accessibility of motif 2 and consequently ClpB activity.
 Confirming its important regulatory role, deletion of motif 1 results in hyperactive ATPase and unfolding activity of ClpB-ΔM1 as well as cell toxicity (Figure 5), representing key characteristics of the hyperactive state (Oguchi et al., 2012).
 Moreover, our maps suggest that motif 1, through its contacts with either the adjacent motif 2 or AAA-1, plays a key role in direct communication between neighbouring subunits, which must therefore act in a coordinated manner.